Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - [Keywords](#keywords)

 # Language primitives
-- identifier: sequence of letters or numbers starting with a letter;
+- identifier: a sequence of letters or numbers starting with a letter;
 - comments: a comment is everything till the end of line character from the double slash characters `\\`
   - they are ignored and are only for informing, documenting or in general leaving messages inside the code
 # Types

 ## Predefined types